camontanezp/diabetes-prediction-app/README.md

 - An active Azure Machine Learning (AML) workspace.
 See [this](https://learn.microsoft.com/en-us/azure/machine-learning/quickstart-create-resources?view=azureml-api-2).
 - The config.json file corresponding to the AML workspace.
 This file should replace `model-creation/config-example.json`.
 - A Python 3.9 virtual env with the packages in `requirements-local.txt` installed.
+- The data for training.
+The file available here can also be found in [this repo](https://github.com/MicrosoftLearning/mslearn-azure-ml/tree/main/Labs/07/data).

 ## App deployment